ringcentral/ringcentral-embeddable/docs/config-client-id-and-secret.md

-# Using a custom client ID with RingCentral Emebeddable
+# Using a custom client ID with RingCentral Embeddable

 It is strongly recommended that developers register their own applications when deploying and using RingCentral Embeddable in a production context.
 Doing so has the following benefits: